weicocogoat/SC1015-Mini-Project/README.md

     the results in a time series graph.
 After some analysis of the time series graph, we obtained the best strategy for an investor to maximize profit while minimizing losses.

+## Additional materials included
+- Slides for the presentation

 ## Conclusion
 - We have developed a model that utilizes various factors that are readily available on trading platforms to predict and classify a stock into its proper class
 - We also utilized a time series graph to help us simulate our proposed strategy